 Interested in learning more about how you can build dark rides that will grab guest attention?
 Armed with over 55 years of experience creatively leveraging technology, Electrosonic has built a solid reputation with its ability to design and build award winning attractions for some of the most successful theme parks in the world.
 Click here to learn more.

 This post is part of a six-post series taking a deeper dive into the dark ride trend.
 We will address the reasons behind the trend, the technology involved and why they make sense for today’s theme parks.
-Be sure to check back soon for the next post.
+Be sure to check out the entire series of blogs focused on the role Dark Rides can play for the modern theme park.